Aeralis/Jets-of-Time-Tracker/CONTRIBUTING.md

 ## Releases

 The Github Releases mechanism is used to manually create tags/releases for users to download and use with PopTracker.
-The Releases archive (via `got archive`) all non-development-only files into .zip and .tar.gz for download.
+The Releases archive (via `git archive`) all non-development-only files into .zip and .tar.gz for download.
 The intention is to direct users to the Releases page.

 It is recommended to create tags (in the form of "vmajor.minor.patch", e.g. v2.1.1) along with